-Learn more about Acts in the Pillar New Testament Commentary Series
+7 Questions on Romans in the Pillar Commentary Series

 David G. Peterson (Ph.D. from the University of Manchester) was the Principal of Oak Hill Theological College, London, between 1996 and 2007, lecturing in Biblical Studies and Worship.
 He is an ordained minister of the Anglican Church of Australia.
 He was senior research fellow and lecturer in New Testament at Moore Theological College in Sydney where he now lectures part-time.
 He is the author of Encountering God Together.